 Kalida is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kalida’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small village, Kalida does not have a public transit system used by locals to get to and from work.
+Kalida is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Kalida citizens is very high relative to the national average among all cities (21.84%): 36.65% of adults in Kalida have a bachelor's degree or even advanced degree.